amannn/next-intl/packages/use-intl/README.md

 ## Usage

-Please refer to the [next-intl usage docs](https://next-intl-docs.vercel.app/docs/usage) for more advanced usage, but note that you should import from `use-intl` instead of next-intl.
+Please refer to the [`next-intl` usage docs](https://next-intl-docs.vercel.app/docs/usage) for more advanced usage, but note that you should import from `use-intl` instead of `next-intl`.